skip to main content

 What We Measure

-The Positive and Negative Experience Indexes reflect people's daily experiences around the globe, offering leaders insights into the health of their societies that they cannot gain from economic measures alone.
+Gallup measures emotional wellbeing by asking people around the world 10 questions about their daily emotional experiences.
+These questions form the Positive and Negative Experience Indexes of the Gallup World Poll, which offer leaders insights into the health of their societies that they cannot gain from economic measures alone.

 Emotional Wellbeing